THE OLD GUARD (2020): The Things I Liked…

 As far as action/fantasies go, The Old Guard’s story is a good one and perfect for a sequel which I’d watch right away if it were possible.
 As you watch Theron, KiKi Layne, and Matthias Schoenaerts’s, another bit of good news is that it gets better as you continue to watch and it’s unlikely you’ll be able to guess everything that’s going to happen as the story unfolds.

-What you probably should expect though is to be moved, because The Old Guard is definitely fun but it’s also more moving than you may anticipate and there’s certainly a lot more to love than not.
+What you probably should expect, though, is to be moved, because The Old Guard is fun, but it’s also more affecting than you may anticipate, plus, there’s certainly a lot more to love than not.

 G